Top 10 Best Cities in the Balkans

 Istanbul is the heart of the world.
 You can see the transition of culture from Islam and Oriental to modern, unlike any other city.
 Istanbul is the largest city in Europe.
 This also makes a strong impact on the economy.
 People in Istanbul are very friendly, and the whole city feels like a huge family.
 There is goodness and love between all people.
 This is ISTANBUL.

-8 Zagreb, Croatia Zagreb is the capital and largest city of Croatia, situated in the northwestern part of the country.
-The city is known for its historic architecture, particularly in the medieval old town, as well as modernist and socialist structures.
-It's a hub for Croatian culture, featuring numerous museums, galleries,... read more
+Zagreb is the capital and largest city of Croatia, located in the northwestern part of the country.
+The city is renowned for its historic architecture, particularly in the medieval old town, as well as its modernist and socialist-era buildings.
+It serves as a cultural hub, home to numerous museums, galleries... read more

 Here are some of my points about Zagreb: